General About SACI FAQ

 What Kind of Studio Space Does SACI Offer Its Students?

 In addition to the three drawing/painting classrooms, individual studio space is provided for advanced painting students.
-MFA and Post-Baccalaureate students in studio art have individual studio space provided in the Jules Maidoff Palazzo for the Visual Arts.
+MFA students in studio art have individual studio space provided in the Jules Maidoff Palazzo for the Visual Arts.
 All areas have natural ventilation, and most areas of the communal studio space have natural lighting.
 Storage space for art supplies is available as well as a work area for canvas stretching, sizing and the preparation of painting surfaces.
 Fresco courses are taught at the Jules Maidoff Palazzo for the Visual Arts.

 Is There Exhibition Space at SACI?

 SACI has Visiting Artist and Artist-in-Residence programs that include internationally famous artists from the SACI Artists Council.
 Often exhibitions of these artists' work are featured in the SACI Gallery in the Palazzo dei Cartelloni or at SACI's Jules Maidoff Gallery in the Jules Maidoff Palazzo for the Visual Arts.
 The SACI New York Gallery is located in Chelsea, Manhattan, and is dedicated to showcasing the work of SACI students and alumni, both emerging and established, to audiences in the US and abroad.
 For students, there are opportunities to exhibit at SACI throughout the year.
 MFA students have a group exhibition at the end of their year of study in a professional local gallery.
 Selected academic semester/year students exhibit work during their terms.
 There is also an annual end-of-year show of selected student work.
 Sometimes SACI students take the initiative to organize student shows in nearby restaurants, bars, and cafes.

 What Are SACI's Library Resources?